lffg/yiq/README.md

 ): string
 ```

-The second argument (options) should be used to define the colors that the function will return:
+The second argument (options) can be used to define the colors that the function will return:

 ```typescript
 yiq('#fff', {